sanginovs/Small-Compiler/README.md

 ## License

-This project is licensed under The MIT License - see the [](LICENSE) file for details
+This project is licensed under The MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments